eliaskousk/parallella-riscv/README.md

 ./scripts/build.host.software.sh
 ```

-* Build only the FPGA Bitstream
+* Step 2: Build the FPGA Bitstream

 This will build either the `parallella.bit.bin` FPGA bitstream for Parallella board or `zedboard.bit`
 for Zedboard: